I have entertained people with magic for almost 40 years. Hard to believe, but it seems like yesterday.

 Magic | Television | Theatre

-I have performed four different stage shows that I co-authored with Patrick Watson: The Conjuror (1996, 1997, 2002), The Conjuror’s Suite (1999, 2000), Tricks (2005) and Natural Magick (2011).
-I have performed two seasons at the Shaw Festival, at the Charlottetown Festival, and at Luminato.
+I have performed six different stage shows: Hocus Pocus (2016), Tricks (2015, 2005), The Conjuror (2014, 2002, 1997, 1996), Card Table Artifice (2014), Natural Magick (2011), The Conjuror’s Suite (2000, 1999).
+I have performed three seasons at Soulpepper, where I am a resident artist, two seasons at the Shaw Festival, at the Charlottetown Festival, and at the Luminato Festival.
 Other highlights include two feature performances at the Smithsonian in Washington, D.C. and performances at the Canadian embassies in Paris and Tokyo.

 I still practice and rehearse several hours each day.
 Every day.